-There’s one downside: These liners can be quite expensive.
-Each liner will set you back about $1!
+There’s one downside: These liners can be quite expensive for a plastic bag.
+Each liner will set you back about $1.
 But we recommend trying before you scoff.
 After all, how much do you value your time?
 This may be the time-saving game changer you’ve waiting for.
 You can pick up a pack of slow-cooker liners at your local grocery store, or online.

 Will you try one?

 If you’re willing to pony up the cash for this cooking hack, you’ll be able to make no-hassle dishes morning, noon and night.
 (Like these easy recipes prepped in just 15 minutes!)
 So we say, try a liner and spend less time over the sink scrubbing.
 After all, the whole point of using your slow cooker is to save time and relax!